 Working on a yacht isn’t for everyone.
 It takes a certain individual with unique characteristics to be able to handle the responsibilities of yacht work.
 Yachts come in all shapes and sizes, but no matter the vessel, knowing who you are and what you like to do and don’t like to do before entering the industry can save you hard work and expenses.
-Here are 5 skills that you should encompass as a yacht crew member to make your career a long and successful one.

 Unless you are a captain or hold a high position on-board, the truth is you will be taking direct orders from those in charge every day.
 Being able to listen and follow orders and instruction will not only make you a better crew member, but also make the trip go along smoothly.
 Not everyone is good with authority, but if you can listen respectfully and don’t take offense easily, you will make a great crew member.

 Working on a yacht requires an high level of physical stamina.
 Depending on the position you hold, your duties may be maintaining the exterior or interior of the yacht, sanding, scrubbing, wiping, polishing.
 If you’re looking for a job that challenges your mind, then yacht work might not be for you.

 Some individuals require more sleep than others, but if you’re working on a yacht it is part of your job to be awake before guests and rest after they’ve called it a night.
 Being able to manage your sleep schedule will help regulate your energy levels so you can do the yacht work without being tired.

 4 – Adjustability

 Living on land in a home or apartment is obviously much different than living on a boat.
 You will have to take quick showers and eat your meals fast if there are guests on board.
 If you enjoy long walks or runs, a treadmill is not always available.
 If you can adjust physically and mentally to the yacht lifestyle and are eager to do so, consider yourself prepared for yacht work.